drigler/viva_wallet_pos/README.md

 <a href="https://github.com/drigler/viva_wallet_pos"><img src="https://img.shields.io/github/stars/drigler/viva_wallet_pos.svg?style=flat&logo=github&colorB=deeppink&label=stars" alt="Star on Github"></a>
 <a href="https://github.com/drigler/viva_wallet_pos/blob/master/LICENSE"><img src="https://img.shields.io/badge/license-BSD_3-blue.svg" alt="License: MIT"></a>
 </p>
-This is a flutter plugin for Android integration with Viva Wallet POS.
+This is a flutter plugin for Android integration with Viva Terminal.

-You can download POS app from [Google Play Store ](https://play.google.com/store/apps/details?id=com.vivawallet.spoc.payapp)
+You can download POS app from the official [Google Play Store ](https://play.google.com/store/apps/details?id=com.vivawallet.spoc.payapp)

-For demo acces you must use demo version of Viva Wallet Pos App.
-Contact VivaWallet for demo access.
+For demo acces you must use demo version of Viva.com Terminal App.
+Contact Viva.com for demo access.
 For now, only works on Android.

 Feel free to add your contribution to this project on github.